muratk5n/thirdwave/en/index.md

 ---

-Gulf News: "The Gulf Cooperation Council (GCC) is set to introduce a Schengen-style, unified visa for tourists and businessmen from 35 foreign and Arab countries"
+Gulf News: "[GCC] is set to introduce a Schengen-style, unified visa for tourists and businessmen from 35 foreign and Arab countries"

 ---